How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 Cover up

-This is the simplest way to avoid being bitten.
-While not ideal in hot weather, a little overheating’s a price most would be willing to pay in return for itch-free, unbitten skin, and some of the best base layers out there are so breathable and lightweight that you shouldn’t feel too uncomfortable.
+One of the most effective ways to avoid being bitten my midges is to cover your skin.
+While not ideal in hot weather, a little overheating is a price most are willing to pay in return for itch-free, unbitten skin, and some of the best base layers out there are so breathable and lightweight that you shouldn’t feel too uncomfortable.

 Father and Son happy selfie wearing head nets protection against midges chironomids at powerful waterfall